Carpet beetles are a common household pest that targets carpets, clothing, and upholstered furniture.

 Adult carpet beetles are normally found outdoors feeding on flowers and plants, but they can sometimes fly into your home from an open window or be brought in accidentally on cut flowers or groceries.
 Once inside, they lay eggs in fibrous materials, which are a source of food for the fuzzy little carpet beetle larvae that hatch.

-Carpet beetle larvae are oblong in shape and vary in color from reddish-brown to black.
-They have lighter-colored stripes along their back, with many thin hairs sticking out of their bodies.
+Carpet beetle larvae are cigar-shaped and vary in color from reddish-brown to black based on the species.
+They typically have lighter-colored stripes along their back, with many thin hairs sticking out of their bodies.

 5 Signs of Carpet Beetles